ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

   * Hub-and-Spoke model
   * 1 VGW to N Customer Gateways
   * Each Spoke must have a unique BGP ASN, Border Gateway Protocol Autonomous System Number
+    * BGP - use for advertizing routes to different parts of your network
   * Connections are VPN (IPSec VPN)
   * **Does support transitive communication between Spokes**!
   ![AWS VPN CloudHub](/diagrams/aws_vpn_cloudhub.png)